Oil crashes 8 percent as Greek vote, Iran talks set off exodus

 It is unclear whether the latest price decline will give drillers pause, though, as many oil producers had been counting on $60 or $65 prices to support new wells.

-(Additional reporting by Christopher Johnson in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Jonathan Leff, Marguerita Choy and Andrew Hay)
+(Additional reporting by Christopher Johnson in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy)